ElfSundae/laravel-hashid/README.md

 ## Usage

-The `hashid()` helper or the `Hashid` facade may be used to interact with any of your configured connections or drivers.
+The `hashid()` helper or the `Hashid` facade may be used to interact with any of your configured connections or drivers:

 ```php
 use ElfSundae\Laravel\Hashid\Facades\Hashid;